Raahul-Singh/Raahul-Singh.github.io/scripts/README.md

 ## File Locations

 - Book reviews are stored in: `content/reading/`
-- Essays are stored in: `content/essays/`
+- Writings are stored in: `content/writings/`
 - Notes are stored in: `content/notes/`